 - A clearly displayed emergency response sign should be included in every shed with phone numbers, and emergency contacts clearly visible.
 All workers in the shed should have first aid knowledge, and know which phone numbers to dial in case of emergency.

 - The utilisation of natural light at strategic places to encourage movement of deer through the shed.
 This is because the lightened area looks like a clearing that the deer will naturally move towards.

 - Natural lighting can be provided by incorporating clear poly-carbonate sheeting in the roof over the working areas.

 - Good ventilation is essential in deer sheds, it is common for temperatures to rise to dangerous levels especially in summer, and this becomes a welfare issue for the stock, and is very uncomfortable to work in.
 There is information within the welfare code related to ventilation and temperature levels within sheds.

 - Provide adequate lighting and good ventilation, however it is recommended that deer contained within the shed are not able to see deer leaving the shed, or deer outside in paddocks or holding yards.

 - Concrete floors can be installed in the shed after the yard and race posts are installed, and before walls are constructed.

 - A slight gradient sloping to a natural drainage point is recommended, the drain must be adequate to enable the shed to be hosed out when required.

-- Regular cleaning of the flooring is recommened due to the risk of ammonia buildup where ever the deer are being held.
+- Regular cleaning of the flooring is recommended due to the risk of ammonia build-up where ever the deer are being held.